 Creating an Anti-Inflammatory Meal Plan

 Now that you know about some powerful anti-inflammatory foods, it’s time to create an actionable meal plan.
-Here are tips from Colbert Institute on how to design a week’s worth of meals:
+Here are tips from The Colbert Institute on how to design a week’s worth of meals:

 Sample Meal Plan